Hodor2360/lesson4_javascript1/New folder/README.md

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. A concept that was covered in this lesson would be using document.write to write data to a text box.
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. Another topic that was discussed in this lesson would be the use of primitive data kinds, such as float, int and string.
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. A 3rd lesson that was covered in this lesson would be that JavaScript code in an HTML document goes within a <script></scirpt> element.